JustinTimperio/pacback/README.md

 ![Pacback Haskell](https://imgur.com/PzUznWZ.gif)

 ### Backup Version Sensitive Application Data
 In some cases, config files many need to be modified when updating packages.
-You may want to backup this application data before deploying an upgrade incase of error or corruption.
-Pacback makes it extremely simple to store files like this and automatically compares files that you have stored against the system.
-Pacback will let you selectively overwrite each subsection of file type: Changed, Added, and Removed.
+In other cases, you may want to backup application data before deploying an upgrade incase of error or corruption.
+Pacback makes it extremely simple to store files like this and will automatically compare files you have stored against your current file system.
+Once checksumming is complete you can selectively overwrite each subsection of file type: Changed, Added, and Removed.

 In this example we pack up an Apache websever and Postgresql database.
 1. `pacback -c 1 -f -d /var/www /etc/httpd /var/lib/postgres/data`